ZuckermanLab/Bayesian_ITC/README.md

 By default, the notebook is set up to run on synthetic data built in the `get_synthetic_itc()` function within `itcfunctions.py` Model parameters must be changed from within this function, which is called at the start of the notebook.

 ### Experimental Data
 For modeling experimental data, the line calling `get_synthetic_itc()` in the notebook should be commented out, and the line below calling `get_data()` should be uncommented.
 Experimental data should take the form of a two-column CSV file, with the integrated heat per injection on the left column, and the injection volume in the right.
 The units for each are microcalories and microliters respectively.
-The notebook will also need to be supplied with initial concentrations
+The notebook will also need to be supplied with initial concentrations.
+For our published isotherms, these can be found in the 'integrated_heats_for_notebook' folder in the repository.